-We made the initial 11.5-hour drive from Houston to El Paso, and have since traveled into New Mexico.
-Next up is more exploration in New Mexico, Arizona, and perhaps, Dallas.
+We made the initial 11.5-hour drive from Houston to El Paso, and have since traveled to:

 Kids fall asleep, pop in their ear buds and otherwise ignore you, or maybe it’s just the two of you on this one (ooh-la-la!).

-And, we parents should have a bit of fun too, right?
-Here is my list of best activities for long car rides – adults, where you’ll find both fun and productive ways to pass the time.
+And, we adults should have a bit of fun too, right?
+Here is my list of best activities for long car rides for adults – both fun and productive ways to pass the time.

 Things to Do in the Car for Adults

 Sometimes when I go on a long trip in our automobile, I'm looking for some fun ways to pass the hours.
 And other times?
 I'm looking to be productive.

 For me, if I can get a few things done while stuck in the car, then it's almost like winning some time back in my life.

 In fact, for each car ride, I usually: